Propagandalf-7/masters/final_seminar/Presentation.md

     A1 - V is dense in W and W is dense in X
-    A2 - The norm of X is bounded above by the norm of W A3 - The norm of W is bounded above by the norm of V A4 - The bilinear form is non-negative, symmetric and bounded on V
+    A2 - The norm of X is bounded above by the norm of W A3 - The norm of W is bounded above by the norm of V A4 - The bilinear form a is non-negative, symmetric and bounded on V

 Now since we have no damping and the bilinear form a is always 0, the forth assumption is automatically satisfied by our models.